luaguides

 Every Lua Metamethod Explained

 Metamethods are what make Lua’s tables genuinely powerful.
-They’re the hooks that let you intercept and customize fundamental operations — addition, indexing, function calls, even garbage collection.
+A Lua metamethod is a hook that intercepts a fundamental operation — addition, indexing, function calls, even garbage collection — and lets you redefine what it means for your own types.
 If you’ve been using metatables as simple lookup tables, you’re only seeing half the picture.

 This guide covers every metamethod in Lua 5.4 with real code you can run.
 By the end, you’ll understand exactly when each one fires and how to use them in practice.